Saturday, February 7, 2026

 Writing: An Interdisciplinary Approach

 Participants will learn how to create narratives based on their personal interests.
-Additionally, they will explore writing territories, survey model texts, and discover writing possibilities in various genres.
-Informative and informal, this presentation will allow writers and artists to learn in supportive, productive, and engaging ways.
+Additionally, explore writing territories, survey model texts, and discover writing possibilities in various genres.
+Informative and informal, this presentation will encourage learning in supportive, productive, and engaging ways.

 Closing Panel